danielxfeng/mush-finder-monorepo/README.md

 **Don’t expect too much from the results!**
 - Mushrooms are confusing by nature, and sometimes it’s difficult to identify them from just a picture.
 - It’s also tricky for users to take a clear photo in the wild.
 Mushrooms are usually small and hidden in the grass, and once you pick them up for a photo, they may already look different from the images in my training set 😄
+- **So sometimes it's difficult to get an inference result with high confidence.**

 But I still wanted to put it out there as my very first machine learning project.
 And honestly, with a decent photo it can perform quite well.